Urbeleskarspitze: Rock and structure

 Like most of the high mountains in the Allgäu Alps the Urbeleskarspitze consists of main dolomite.
 Its summit has a striking bell-shaped appearance and is easily identified from the north and south from nearby and more distant summits.

 First ascent

-Who first climbed the Urbeleskarspitze cannt be precisely determined.
+Who first climbed the Urbeleskarspitze cannot be precisely determined.
 Candidates include unknown locals or a "Dr. Gümbel" in 1854.
 It was certainly ascended in 1869 by Hermann von Barth.